Physicist91/uwhpsc/notes/coursera.rst

   and pointers to some other computing options.
 The discussion forum may also be a useful resource.

+* One option to avoid  installing several packages is to use the :ref:`vm`.
+An introduction to the VM is given in one of the Week 1 lectures.

+* Another option is to compute "in the cloud", see :ref:`aws`.
+  An introduction will be given in one of the Week 2 lectures.

 * Each set of lectures will have a quiz associated with it.
 These will be automatically graded to give you feedback on whether you are understanding the material.
 However, there is no credit or certificate given for this